whatwg/streams/README.md

 This document is undergoing heavy revision.
 Please peruse and comment on the repository's issues.

-## Goals
+## Requirements

+Drawing upon the JavaScript community's extensive experience with streaming primitives, we list these scenarios that must be solved within the scope of a complete stream abstraction.

-### Required Background Reading
+### Background Reading

 The most clear and insightful commentary on a streams API has so far been produced by Isaac Schlueter, lead Node.js maintainer.
 In a series of posts on the public-webapps list, he outlined his thoughts, first [on the general concepts and requirements of a streams API](http://lists.w3.org/Archives/Public/public-webapps/2013JulSep/0275.html), and second [on potential specific API details and considerations](http://lists.w3.org/Archives/Public/public-webapps/2013JulSep/0355.html).
 This document leans heavily on his conceptual analysis.

 To understand the importance of backpressure, watch [Thorsten Lorenz's LXJS 2013 talk](https://www.youtube.com/watch?v=9llfAByho98) and perhaps play with his [stream-viz](http://thlorenz.github.io/stream-viz/) demo.

-### Requirements

-Drawing upon the JavaScript community's extensive experience with streaming primitives, we list these scenarios that must be solved within the scope of a complete stream abstraction.

-#### Creating Streams
+### Creating Readable Streams

 **You must be able to create streams that efficiently adapt existing _push_-based data sources into a uniform streaming interface.**